 San Diego is about 15% less expensive than New York City for its annual living expenses.
-Although taxes tend to be a little higher, your housing costs are somewhat cheaper.
+So although taxes tend to be a little higher, your housing costs are somewhat cheaper.
 You’ll also spend less on your groceries and utilities, although transportation might be higher.

 You can find employment with slightly less pay in San Diego while still coming out ahead financially.

 6. The quality of life in San Diego is unbelievable.

 San Diego often ranks as one of the best (if not the best) places in the United States to live each year.
 How can you argue with a craft beer culture, year-round sunshine, access to the Pacific, and the chance to create a work-life balance?

-It’s a fun place for families because you can visit the San Diego Zoo, LEGOLAND, and other theme parks in the area.
+It’s a fun place for families because you can visit the San Diego Zoo, LEGOLAND, and other theme parks.
 You’re also about 30 minutes from the border, with lobster at Puerto Nuevo always affordable.

 Are You Moving to San Diego Soon?